wpears/webmap-training/Readme.md

   -Publish slow version (see brownbag)

 Check out the service at the rest endpoint

 Work with service manager to edit service
   -Change your max requested features from 1000 to 2000

-Talk about service design.. do as much processing as you need to beforehand (project!)
+Talk about service design
+  -do as much processing as you need to beforehand (project!)
-Keep things relatively simple
+  -Keep things relatively simple

--- Lunnnnch --

 TEMPLATE EDITING
-  -main focus of the rest of the day.

   Drop in simple service to see how it works.
   - Walkthrough
     - Discuss modules
       - shadowing / reassigning trouble